db1996/nzb-flow/README.md

 You will have a default profile for posting settings with sensible defaults.
 You can start drag and dropping files to open the upload screen.

-Check out the profile settings for detailed and advanced settings for posting.
+[Check out the profile settings docs](docs/profiles.md) for detailed and advanced settings for posting.

 ## Features